 What is the risk of developing bowel cancer in people with cystic fibrosis?

 It is not known why people with CF might have an increased risk of developing bowel cancer.
-The Cystic Fibrosis Trust will be funding a Strategic Research Centre to investigate whether there is an increased risk in people with CF and why this might be, so that CF teams can understand how best to treat their patients.
+The Trust is funding a Strategic Research Centre to investigate whether there is an increased risk in people with CF and why this might be, so that CF teams can understand how best to treat their patients.

 How are people with CF screened for bowel cancer?

 Further work is needed to determine whether people with CF would benefit from a tailored screening programme and what form it should take.
 More research is needed to understand the role of CFTR gene mutations in the development of GI cancer, for people with CF and those without.

 Some CF centres offer screening for bowel cancer from the age of 30 to people who want it.
 Screening can be performed through two different tests:

 - Faecal immunochemical test (FIT) – This test is performed at home and is done by taking a small poo sample.

 - Colonoscopy – For this test, a tube is inserted through your back passage.
 It has a light and a tiny camera on it that allows the person doing the exam to see your bowel lining.
 During a colonoscopy, small cells called polyps might be removed at the same time.
 These are not dangerous, but can very rarely become cancerous which is why they are always removed.

 There are some small risks associated with a colonoscopy, which will be explained to you if you are offered one.

 If you have any questions about bowel cancer and cystic fibrosis, please speak to your CF team, or contact our Helpline.